leikareipa/leikareipa.github.io/desktop/Wrapperit/Pelit/POD Gold/S3d-2-Sw/readme.txt

 This is a software-rendered wrapper for the S3d version of POD.
 Other S3d games are not supported.
-ArtisaaniSoft, 2025.
+Sigmoid Colon, 2025.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,